HellBz/ALWP-AltisLife-Web-Panel/README.md

 ## Bugs and Issues

-Have a bug or an issue with this template?
-Open a new issue on GitHub or leave me an email here : arthur@touzard.fr
+Have a bug or an issue with this panel ?
+Open a [new issue on GitHub](https://github.com/atouzard/ALWP-AltisLife-Web-Panel/issues) or leave me an email here : arthur@touzard.fr

 ## Creator